amithvardhan1997/Projects/README.md

      ```bash
      cd /var/www/html
      ```
-   - Now open github account and copy the url of the file that which you want to deploy and add to these instances.
+   - Now open github account and copy the url of the file which you want to deploy and add to these instances.
      ```bash
      git clone "paste_the_github_url_here"
      ```